Read Latest Update

 3000+ Reviews on Trustpilot

 Bathroom taps used to look the same wherever you went but now there’s a much wider array of styles and forms available.
-At UKBathrooms we sell all the top brands featuring the latest in design and technology and our discounted prices are sure to put a smile on your face.
+At UKBathrooms we sell all the top brands of basin and bath taps and our discounted prices are sure to put a smile on your face.

-There is a lot of choice when it comes to bathroom taps and they're divided into different types.
-Bath and basin pillar taps are probably the oldest kind, with one tap for each of the hot and cold water feeds.
+There is a lot of choice when it comes to bathroom taps.
+Both basin and bath taps are divided into different types.
+Pillar taps are probably the oldest kind, with one tap for each of the hot and cold water feeds.
 Mixer taps combine hot and cold water feeds so there is only one outlet into the bath or basin.
-They provide a more modern way to ensure your water temperature is just right.
 Bath spouts, wall mounted taps and floor standing units all provide stylish alternatives if you're wanting to look at something a little different.

 Our short buyers guide section below is great for those looking for help and advice.

-There are some technical considerations when choosing taps and we always recommend consulting a reputable plumber.
+There are some technical considerations when choosing basin and bath taps and we always recommend consulting a reputable plumber.

 Replacing old taps with new ones is straightforward if you select the same type and size.
 If you live in an area with low water pressure you'll no doubt know about it.
 Look for bathroom taps that include the note to say that they're designed for low pressure use; others may state a minimum pressure.